-Allowing members of your employee community the ability to create their own groups can and likely will lead to hundreds—or thousands—of groups in a community.
+Allowing members of your enterprise social network the ability to create their own groups can and likely will lead to hundreds—or thousands—of groups in a community.
 While this ability is important in giving employees a feeling of ownership, it's doubtful all of these groups will be active, unduplicated and truly valuable.
 We’ve found this to be true of our small, but nimble employee community—and we have fewer than 30 groups.

-Talk Social to Me recently applied the KonMari method to our employee community, archiving groups we no longer found to be of value.
+Talk Social to Me applied the KonMari cleanup method to our Workplace by Facebook enterprise social network, archiving groups we no longer found to be of value.
 The goal was to help us better focus our efforts in places most fruitful for collaboration.

 Not sure where to start?
 Here are some tips:

 Whistle While You Work: Commit Yourself to Tidying Up

 If you’re in the planning stages of your enterprise social network, consider yourself to have a leg up in this area.
 This is your chance to save time later by including a group cleanup policy within your community governance.

 Your policy should specify an incremental time period in which you will clean up your enterprise social network by archiving or deleting groups that meet certain criteria.
 Standards might start with removing groups that haven’t produced any unique content in the last three months or groups that have less than two members, for example.

 Your policy might also include identifying groups that lack an administrator, as these groups are more likely to be inactive.
 Based on perceived past value, decide whether it's worth pursuing a new sponsor or volunteering for the job yourself.